TimGoll/kicad_libs/README.md

 This library contains an assortment of symbols and footprints used in my KiCAD designs.
 The footprints do not contain any 3D models used in the 3D viewer.

+## Note on 3D models

+To use the provided 3D models in this library, you need to create an environment variable on the 3d folder path.

+- Open `Preferences` -> `Configure Paths...`
+- Create the new variable:
+  - Name: `TIMGOLLLIB_FOOTPRINTS`
+  - Path: <PATH_TO_THE_3D_FOLDER>

 ## Symbols

 All symbols are located within the [TimGollLin.kicad_sym](./TimGollLib.kicad_sym) file.